amanbagrecha/surface-drainage/readme.md

 # Mechanistic Approach of Road Surface Drainage

-**This repository contains code accompanying the paper _**
+**This repository contains code accompanying the manuscript Climate Responsive Design for Road Surface Drainage Systems**

-## arcpy implementation of the algorithm in our 2021 Paper.
+Implementation of the algorithm in our 2021 Paper.

 ![](https://lucid.app/publicSegments/view/b117258b-7175-47fb-9b38-477c2c8ed660/image.png)
 ## 🛠️ Using the code